 As thorough as I was trying to be in this post, I have deliberately left out some of the photography locations on the Icefields Parkway, a big part of which lies within the boundaries of Jasper National Park, simply because I covered them in detail in a separate article.

-Jasper is the largest national park in the Canadian Rockies and is home to some of the most beautiful photography destinations the Rocky Mountains have to offer.
+Jasper is the largest national park in the Canadian Rockies and is home to some of the most beautiful scenery the Rocky Mountains have to offer.

-If you are planning a trip here then my two week road trip itinerary through the Canadian Rockies spends a decent amount of time in Jasper and will help you plan your Canadian adventure.
-If you're not coming here on a road trip but solely for photography, my advice would be to get away from the crowds by getting to the locations early and visiting in the shoulder season, with September being my favourite month.
+If you are planning a holiday in Canada consider following my two week road trip itinerary through the Canadian Rockies.
+It spends a decent amount of time in Jasper and will help you plan your Canadian adventure.
+If you're coming here solely for photography, my advice would be to get away from the crowds by getting to the locations early and visiting in the shoulder season, with September being my favourite month.

 1. Pyramid Lake & Island